Admission for the January 2025 academic session is ongoing Apply Now!

 • Explain the challenges of intergovernmental fiscal relations.

-Traditional Administrative System in Nigeria II 2
+Traditional Administrative System in Nigeria 2

 • Describe the nature of traditional administrative systems before colonialism;